Overview

 When to see a doctor

-See a health care provider if you've just started to have cluster headaches.
-Your provider can rule out other illnesses and suggest treatment.
+See a healthcare professional if you've just started to have cluster headaches.
+Your care team can rule out other illnesses and suggest treatment.

-Also, if you have a history of headaches, see your health care provider if there's a change in how they feel or how often they occur.
+Also, if you have a history of headaches, see your healthcare professional if there's a change in how they feel or how often they happen.

 Seek emergency care if you have any of these symptoms:

-- A severe headache that comes on all of a sudden, often like a clap of thunder.
+- A severe headache that comes on suddenly, often like a clap of thunder.

-- A headache with a fever, nausea or vomiting, a stiff neck, confusion, seizures, numbness, or trouble speaking.
-These might point to a stroke, meningitis, encephalitis, a brain tumor or other problems.
+- A headache with a fever, nausea or vomiting, a stiff neck, confusion, seizures, numbness or trouble speaking.
+These might point to a stroke, meningitis, encephalitis, a brain tumor or other conditions.

-- A headache after a head injury, especially if it gets worse — even if the injury was a minor fall or bump.
+- A headache after a head injury, especially if it gets worse, even if it was a minor fall or bump.

 - A sudden, severe headache unlike any other.